-Fund Units may be issued and redeemed on: Dealing Deadline (with usual notification period) All Funds except those listed below Any Dealing Day Same day (T) Wellington Asia Technology Fund Wellington Asian Opportunities Fund Wellington Emerging Markets Research Equity Fund Any Dealing Day One day prior to the Dealing Day (T-1), provided that day is also a Dealing Day Wellington Global Health Care Long-Short Fund Wellington Strategic European Equity Long-Short Fund Wellington US Equity Long-Short Fund Weekly Dealing (Wednesday, provided that day is also a Dealing Day) Friday prior to the Dealing Day (T-3), provided that day is also a Dealing Day means the Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective
+Fund Units may be issued and redeemed on: Dealing Deadline (with usual notification period) All Funds except those listed below Any Dealing Day Same day (T) Wellington Asia Technology Fund Wellington Asian Opportunities Fund Wellington Emerging Markets Research Equity Fund Any Dealing Day One day prior to the Dealing Day (T- 1), provided that day is also a Dealing Day

-^{} Where it is not a Dealing Day, the Dealing Deadline will default to the prior Dealing Day.
+Where it is not a Dealing Day, the Dealing Deadline will default to the prior Dealing Day.

-Directive

-Dealing Deadline

-^{} Where it is not a Dealing Day, it will default to the next Business Day that is not a market holiday for the Fund.

-^{} Where it is not a Dealing Day, or there are non-Business Day(s) or market holiday(s) for the Fund between the Dealing Deadline and the Dealing Day, the Dealing Deadline will be extended by the number of Business Day(s) equal to these days.

-investment in transferable securities, as amended, supplemented and updated from time to time.

-Distributing Unit Class

-means a Unit class in which the Unitholder is eligible to receive distributions of investment income of a Fund as determined by the Management Company.
+Directive means the Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities, as amended, supplemented and updated from time to time.
+Distributing Unit Class means a Unit class in which the Unitholder is eligible to receive distributions of investment income of a Fund as determined by the Management Company.
+Distributor means Wellington Global Administrator, Ltd. EU Member State means any member state of the European Union.

-Distributor

-means Wellington Global Administrator, Ltd.

-EU Member State

-means any member state of the European Union.

-Facilities Agent

-means Wellington Management International Limited.

-FDIs

-means Financial Derivative Instruments.

-Force Majeure Events

-means natural or environmental disasters or other events outside of the reasonable control of the Umbrella Fund, the Management Company or the Investment Manager, including, for example, flood, drought, earthquake, epidemic, pandemic, terrorist attack, civil war, civil commotion, riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, breaking off of diplomatic relations, nuclear, chemical or biological contamination, legal or regulatory action taken by a government or public authority, labor or trade disputes, strikes, industrial actions or lockouts.
+EU Taxonomy means Regulation (EU) 2020/852 (Taxonomy) on the establishment of a framework to facilitate sustainable investment.
+Facilities Agent means Wellington Management International Limited.
+FDIs means Financial Derivative Instruments.
+Force Majeure Events means natural or environmental disasters or other events outside of the reasonable control of the Umbrella Fund, the Management Company or the Investment Manager, including, for example, flood, drought, earthquake, epidemic, pandemic, terrorist attack, civil war, civil commotion, riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, breaking off of diplomatic relations, nuclear, chemical or biological contamination, legal or regulatory action taken by a government or public authority, labour or trade disputes, strikes, industrial actions or lockouts.
+Funds means the sub-funds of Wellington Management Funds (Luxembourg).
+Group of Companies means companies belonging to the same body of undertakings and which must draw up consolidated accounts in accordance with Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings.
+Hedged Unit Class means a unit class whose Dealing Currency is hedged against the Base Currency and/or other currencies in which the assets of the relevant Fund may be denominated.
+Institutional Investor means any institution investing for its own account or for its own beneficial interest.
+The term institutional investor does not include a financial intermediary subscribing on behalf of or for the beneficial interest of underlying clients of the financial intermediary.